oscareperez0809/ejercicio/README.md

-# 🍩 Donuts App
+# 🎵 Music Store App

 ## 🧠 Brief Description

-**Donuts App** is a Flutter-based mobile application that showcases a modern and interactive donut store interface.
-Users can explore different donut flavors, view detailed information, and add their favorite items to the cart.
+**Music Store App** is a Flutter-based mobile application that showcases a modern and interactive interface for exploring musical instruments and gear.
+Users can browse categories such as synthesizers, DJ mixers, turntables, vinyl albums, and studio equipment — and add their favorite items to the cart.

 ---

 ## 🧩 Main Widgets Description

-- **`HomePage`** 🏠 – Displays the main screen with donut categories and featured products.
+- **`HomePage`** 🏠 – Displays the main screen with categories like albums, instruments, and accessories.
-- **`DonutTab`** 🍩 – Shows a tab with donut items filtered by type.
+- **`DonutTab`** 🎹 – Displays a product tab (in this version used to show music-related items such as synthesizers or albums).
-- **`DonutTile`** 🧱 – A reusable widget that displays each donut’s image, name, price, and “add to cart” button.
+- **`DonutTile`** 🧱 – A reusable widget that displays each item’s image, name, price, and “add to cart” button.
-- **`CartPage`** 🛒 – Displays selected donuts, their quantities, and the total price.
+- **`CartPage`** 🛒 – Displays selected items, their quantities, and the total price.
-- **`MyTab`** 🗂️ – A custom tab controller used to navigate between different donut categories.
+- **`MyTab`** 🗂️ – A custom tab controller used to navigate between different product categories.

 ---